-Hello friends, and welcome to Day 2 of Summer Dessert Week wherein I share with you how to make this incredibly tender whipping cream pound cake.
+Hello friends!
+Today I’m going to share with you how to make this incredibly tender whipping cream pound cake.

-This recipe is based on a recipe I’ve been playing with and modifying for years.
+This melt in your mouth recipe is based on a one I’ve been playing with and modifying for years.
 You can find that original pound cake recipe on my site.

 You may want to check out some of my other Summer Dessert Week recipes like this decadent Butterscotch Ice Cream and this magical Lemon Corn Buttermilk Pound Cake.